aci-ref/facilitation_leading_practices/activities/10-assessment.md

 <div class="visual-right-wrapped2">
 <a href="../../img/10-04.png" target="_blank">
 <img class="visual-right-wrapped" src="{{ site.baseurl }}/img/10-04.png" alt="facilitation-impact"></a>
-Figure 4.
-Bar charts showing aggregated facilitation adn user base metrics from 2016 ACI-REF NSF Annual Report
+<i>Figure 4: Bar charts showing aggregated facilitation and user base metrics from 2016 ACI-REF NSF Annual Report<i>
 </div>
 The metrics and assessments described in this document have been critical in the evaluation of the ACI-REF project, to compellingly demonstrate to its stakeholders (e.g., NSF, ACI organizations, campuses, community, etc.) that the project is meeting its stated goals.
 Per the project's reporting requirements, agreed upon assessments and metrics were be gathered and recorded for monthly reports.
 Monthly reports were then aggregated and submitted as part of a summative yearly funding report.
 An example of how these data were aggregated to show consultation and non-traditional user trends is shown in Figure 4.The six universities agreed upon a set of specific metrics to be collected to facilitate the collation of the results and enable trends to be identified across sites.
 These metrics, and they ways in which they were collected and analyzed, improved over the course of the grant through discussions, working groups, and surveys.